Google Analytics vs FullStory

 Data Collection:

-GA4: The new version of Google Analytics focuses on event-based and user-level data collection with a lot of flexibility, tracking a wide set of engagements.
+GA4 focuses on event-based and user-level data collection with a lot of flexibility, tracking a wide set of engagements.
 Advanced features like "Enhanced measurement" comprehensively track users' activities.
 However, the data collection method, especially event tracking, may be a bit challenging for beginners to understand and implement.

-FullStory: Offers session replays and heatmaps to record user interactions, focusing on user experience insights.
+FullStory offers session replays and heatmaps to record user interactions, focusing on user experience insights.
 It does not provide the same breadth of behavior analytics as Google Analytics.
 It's also less suitable for website analtyics.

 User Interface:

-GA4: It a complex analytics tool with a complex interface.
-It can be overwhelming even for users of predecessor versions.
+GA4 is a complex analytics tool with a complex interface.
+It can be overwhelming if you're used to Universal Analytics, especially for beginners.

-FullStory: Offers a simple, intuitive interface designed for visual playback of user interactions.
+FullStory offers a simple, intuitive interface designed for visual playback of user interactions.

 Usability:

-GA4: It's a powerful, user-centric analytics platform that has a steep learning curve, especially for new users.
-You would probably require training in order to get used to it.
+GA4 is a powerful, user-centric analytics platform that has a steep learning curve.
+You will probably require training or work with a developer to get the most important insights form it.

-FullStory: Prioritizes user-friendliness, focusing on visualizing user behavior data, making it quick to understand but less extensive for detailed analysis.
+FullStory prioritizes user-friendliness, focusing on visualizing user behavior data, making it quick to understand but less extensive for detailed analysis.

 Compliance with GDPR and HIPAA:

-GA4: Aimed to be adaptable to cookie-less future, with mechanisms for GDPR compliance.
+GA4 aims to be adaptable to cookie-less future, with mechanisms for GDPR compliance.
 However, various counties have banned the use of Google Analytics based on the data transfers to the U.S. Also GA4 indicated that is not compliant with HIPAA.
 We wrote about this in depth as well here.

-FullStory: U.S. based cloud provider.
+FullStory is a U.S. based cloud provider.
 Meaning it might violate GDPR in certain EU countries.
 It's designed with privacy in mind, allowing sessions to be anonymized.
 However, there's no specific mention of HIPAA compliance.

 Pricing of FullStory